R-Ross414/compiler-construction-2020/Answers/practice-test-3-4/README.md

 - I recommend sketching the abstract syntax tree first.

+**Further Exercise**: Label all the horizontal lines in the proof tree with the typing rules that justify them.

 ### b)

 `y` must be in the context Gamma, see item a).